Diego2gonzalez/user-api-spark/README.md

 ![Delete Product](images/delete.jpg)

 ---
+## 🚀 Next Sprint – Upcoming Tasks

+In the next sprint, we will continue improving the project with new features and quality updates.

+### 🧭 Planned Tasks:
+1. ✅ Use a checklist to make sure all functions and quality goals are complete before finishing development.
+2. 🔍 Add **filters for the items** to help users find products easily.
+3. 💲 Create the logic for **real-time price updates**.
+4. 🧩 Develop the source code to include:
+    - Item filters
+    - A **WebSocket** for real-time price changes
+5. 📤 Update the GitHub repository with all deliverables for this sprint.

+---
 ## ⚖️ License
 This project is **free software**.
 You can use, modify, and share it for learning and development.